jenkinsci/pipeline-plugin/TUTORIAL.md

 }
 ```

-If you run this script, it should check out a Git repository and run Maven to build it.
+When you run this script:
+*  it should check out a Git repository and run Maven to build it.
-Some tests will be run, which might (at random) pass or fail or be skipped.
+* it will run some tests that might (at random) pass, fail, or be skipped.
-If they fail, the `mvn` command will fail and your flow run will end with
+If they fail, the `mvn` command will fail and your flow run will end with:

 ```
 ERROR: script returned exit code 1
 Finished: FAILURE
 ```

-### Windows variations
+### Modifying for Windows Variations

-The instructions in this tutorial assume Jenkins is running on Linux or another Unix-like operating system.
-If your Jenkins server (or, later, slave) are running on Windows, try using `bat` in place of `sh`, and use backslashes as the file separator where needed.
-(Backslashes do generally need to be escaped inside strings.)
+This documentation assumes Jenkins is running on Linux or another Unix-like operating system.
+If your Jenkins server (or, later, slave) is running on Windows, try using `bat` in place of `sh`, and use backslashes as the file separator where needed (backslashes do generally need to be escaped inside strings).

-For example, rather than
+**Example**: rather than:

 ```groovy
 sh "${mvnHome}/bin/mvn -B verify"
 ```

-you could use
+you could use:

 ```groovy
 bat "${mvnHome}\\bin\\mvn -B verify"
 ```

-## Syntax explained
+## Understanding Syntax

 `node` is a step which schedules a task to run by adding it to the Jenkins build queue.
-As soon as an executor slot is available on some _node_ (the Jenkins master, or a slave), the task is run on that node.
+As soon as an executor slot is available on some **node** (the Jenkins master, or a slave), the task is run on that node.
-`node` also allocates a _workspace_ (file directory) on that node for the duration of the task (more on this later).
+`node` also allocates a **workspace** (file directory) on that node for the duration of the task (more on this later).

-Groovy functions can accept _closures_ (blocks of code), and some steps expect a block.
+Groovy functions can accept **closures** (blocks of code), and some steps expect a block.
 In this case the code between the braces (`{` and `}`) is the body of the `node` step.
 Many steps (like `git` and `sh` in this example) can only run in the context of a node, so trying to run just